| REVIEWS LIST | - D | ||||

 DESTRUCTION - SENTENCE OF DEATH (1984)

 Destruction's great career started with this five-song-EP.
-Sentence of Death was released on Steamhammer a division of SPV back in 1984.
-And what a great way it was.
-Sentence of Death is filled to the maximum with killer riffs by Mike Sifringer and the lunatic Schmier behind the vocals, it just can't go wrong, this is one of the best EP's I've ever heard.
+Sentence of Death was released on Steamhammer a division of SPV back in 1984, And what a great way to start their career.

 ........................................................................................................................................